jjmccollum/teiphy/docs/advanced.rst

 Collations can also be converted to tabular formats.
 Within Python, the ``collation`` class's ``to_numpy`` method can be invoked to convert a collation to a NumPy ``array`` with rows for variant readings, columns for witnesses, and frequency values in the cells.
-Where a witness has missing data at a variation, its frequencies for different readings at this unit can be split evenly over 1 using the ``split_missing`` argument; otherwise, the witness will have frequencies of 0 for all readings at that unit.
+Where a witness has missing data at a variation, its frequencies for different readings at this unit can be split over 1 using the ``split_missing`` argument.
+If the ``uniform`` option is specified for this argument, then the frequency of 1 is split over all substantive readings, corresponding to a flat prior about what the witness's missing reading was.
+If the ``proportional`` option is specified for this argument, then the frequency of 1 is split in proportion to the readings' support from witnesses whose readings are not missing, corresponding to a prior informed by the sample populations for the readings.
+Otherwise, the witness will have frequencies of 0 for all readings at that unit.
 The same class's ``to_distance_matrix`` method produces a NumPy ``array`` with rows and columns for witnesses, where each cell contains the number of units where the row witness and column witness both have unambiguous readings and these readings disagree.
 The cells can instead be populated with the proportion of disagreements among units where the row and column witnesses have readings with the ``proportion`` argument.
 If you specify the ``show_ext`` argument as True, then each cell will be populated by the number or proportion of disagreements followed by the number of units where both witnesses have have unambiguous readings (e.g., 3/50 or 0.06/50).